CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 ## Pilot Phase Software

+To submit and run jobs on Helmi is it important that you use the correct environment on LUMI.
+Setting this up can be done with `module use /project_462000055/modules` and either `module load helmi_qiskit` or `module load helmi_cirq`.
+Currently only circuits submitted in Qiskit and Cirq are supported.

 CSC has developed a set of examples and scripts for guidance in using the LUMI-Helmi partition.
 You can find these here [**Insert link**].
 Currently only Qiskit versions are available however Cirq version will be made available in the future.

 <!-- A python package has also been developed to help users in submitting jobs for the pilot phase.  -->